Updated: February 18th, 2023

 River and Trail Outfitters offer kids nature summer camps for boys and girls ages 7-13.
 They’re located in Harpers Ferry, West Virginia, and their day camps last an entire week.

 Those who attend can enjoy activities like whitewater rafting, canoeing, tubing, kayaking, biking, ziplining, camping, hiking, rock climbing, cross-country skiing, and much more!
 These camp activities are bound to take kids out of their comfort zone and help them learn about themselves, experience personal growth, and enjoy a great time during the school break.

 The staff that leads the sleepaway camp are trained professionals with certifications in First Aid training.
 The goal is to help increase a child’s self-confidence, self-esteem, and appreciation for the environment.
 There are three different camp dates, one for each summer month, with campers separated into two age groups, 7-10 and 11-13.

 Trails Carolina offers a specialty summer camp where struggling kids and young adults can attend to overcome personal challenges.
 Their wilderness therapy program is aimed at kids and teenagers ages 10-17.

-They’ve got multiple wilderness programs for all different types of people that might need help, including an equine program where youth can take care of horses and an adventure family camp where participants can go horseback riding, kayaking, canoeing, and much more.
+They’ve got multiple wilderness programs for all different types of people that might need help, including an equine focus where youth can take care of horses and a family camp where participants can go horseback riding, kayaking, canoeing, and much more.

-By the time they’re done with these programs, participants can find themselves in a much stronger place mentally and physically and carry the lessons learned at the camp into their own personal lives.
+By the time they’re done, participants can find themselves in a much stronger place mentally and physically and carry the lessons learned at the camp into their own personal lives.

 The camps are led by highly experienced professionals, including qualified therapists and counselors.
 People in West Virginia and from all over the country attend Trails Carolina.
 It’s a great place for youth to learn to control their emotions, improve self-confidence and resilience and build a stronger bond with their family.